Parenting In A Pandemic: 13 Thoughts, Three Months In

-And secondly, if you’d told us all on 1st January 2020 that we’d be spending much of the upcoming year on lockdown, parenting in a pandemic, I’m not sure anyone would have believed it, would we?
+And secondly, if you’d told us all on 1st January 2020 that we’d be spending much of the upcoming year on lockdown, parenting in a pandemic and homeschooling our kids, I’m not sure anyone would have believed it, would we?

-Children react to the unexpected in a lot of unexpected ways
+Children have reacted to lockdown in a lot of unexpected ways

-While we didn’t over-expose our two to the news, at eight and five they were aware of Coronavirus, we discussed it with them and they talked about it at school (the days of ‘wash your hands to Happy Birthday x2’ seem years away, and the post I wrote on how to talk to your kids about Coronavirus is now oddly quaint).
+While we didn’t over-expose our two to the news about covid, at eight and five they were aware of Coronavirus, we discussed it with them and they talked about it at school (the days of ‘wash your hands to Happy Birthday x2’ seem years away, and the post I wrote on how to talk to your kids about Coronavirus is now oddly quaint).

-As a parent you want protect your children, but it’s hard for them not to be aware of the significance of what’s going on when there are such big changes.
+As a parent you want protect your children, but it’s hard for them not to be aware of the significance of what’s going on when there are such big, OBVIOUS changes.
 We’re all at home!
 They’re not at school!

 It had a noticeable impact where lots of little things became big things, with all the emotions.